aamir-asaram/hello-react-front-end/README.md

   **hello-react-front-end** serves as a UI that utilizes the hello-rails-back-end greeting API to display a random greeting.

+## Hello RAILS Back-End
+This is the [link](https://github.com/aamir-asaram/hello-rails-back-end) to the back-end of this project

 ## 🛠 Built With <a name="built-with"></a>